 The proposed development is located on a bluff top site subject to wave action.
 The geotechnical report concludes the site is grossly stable under current and proposed conditions, and the Commission's geologist agrees with that conclusion.
-The primary issues associated with the proposed development are visual impacts along the northeasterly portion of the site.
+The primary issues associated with the proposed development are a disputed bluff edge determination along the northeasterly portion of the site and the associated bluff edge setback and visual impacts.